In my role as a broadband market analyst, I’ve spent over 26 hours researching Comcast Xfinity’s plans and discounts over the past couple years.

-Costing $29.99 per month plus applicable taxes and fees in most of Xfinity’s service area, the Performance Starter+ is a decent deal compared with Xfinity’s DSL competitors.
-This is also the plan that I’ve used personally, in an apartment with three people.
+At $19.99 per month plus taxes and fees, the Connect plan is a good deal compared with Xfinity’s DSL competitors.
+This is also a plan that I’ve tested personally, in an apartment with three people.

-Xfinity Performance Starter+ gives you download speeds of 50 Mbps, which is enough for a small family or group of roommates to stream in HD on a decently sized television and have about four phones and a couple of computers connected.
+Xfinity Connect gives you download speeds of 75 Mbps, which is enough for a small family or group of roommates to stream in HD on a modest flatscreen and have about four phones and a couple of computers connected.

 Additionally, if you live on the more expensive east coast, the plan could cost you about $65 per month.
 I presume this is due to a relative lack of competition for internet services in that region.

-That said, there are a few notable benefits to Performance Starter+, the first of which is the $50 Visa prepaid card you’ll receive when you sign up online.
+That said, there are a few notable benefits to Connect.
+The most obvious is the $50+ Visa prepaid card commonly offered for ordering online.
 For the truly cost-conscious, a Comcast representative told me that this Visa card can be put toward your bill.
-This makes the first month effectively free, even if you opt to pay for their $14 per month X1 Wi-Fi router.
+This makes the first month effectively free, even if you opt to pay for their $15 per month xFi Wi-Fi router.

-Now, a bit on the charges you’ll experience with Performance Starter+:
+Now, a bit on the charges you’ll experience with Connect:

 First, if you prefer to pay bills by mail or in-person, be prepared for a $10 monthly charge.
 Fortunately, avoiding that charge is as simple as setting up auto-pay or paperless billing on Xfinity’s website.

-On top of that, if you don’t want to install the modem and router yourself, it’ll cost you $100 to have an Xfinity professional do it yourself and you’ll have to pay an activation fee.
+On top of that, if you don’t want to install the modem and router yourself, it’ll cost you $100 to have an Xfinity professional do it.

 Lastly, don’t expect the relatively cheap price of this plan to stay.
-After the first year, you’ll see a jump in price to $34.99 a month, and at the end of the second year, you’ll see a 150% price hike to $50 dollars a month.
+After the first year, you’ll see a jump in price to $51 before fees, a 155% increase on the initial rate.

 Cheapest for low-income households: Xfinity Internet Essentials